How to Build a Customer Onboarding Email Sequence

 A good onboarding sequence is the difference between activated customers and silent churners.
 It walks new signups through your product in the first two weeks, surfaces features they haven't tried yet, and gives them a clear "next step" at every stage.
 This workflow sends a multi-touch email series triggered by signup, with time-based follow-ups and behaviour-aware skips so you don't email users about a feature they've already used.

 The workflow is triggered once per new customer via webhook from your app or e-commerce platform.
-It sends an immediate welcome via resend, then schedules follow-up subworkflows that fire on day 3, day 7, and day 14.
-Each follow-up checks the customer's current state before sending, so a customer who has already completed the relevant action gets skipped or re-routed.
-State left behind: scheduled subworkflow runs and a row per customer in your onboarding tracking table.
+It sends an immediate welcome via the resend connector, then records the customer in a tracking store.
+The day-3, day-7, and day-14 follow-ups are handled by a separate Schedule-triggered workflow that runs each morning and emails the customers who are due that day.
+Each follow-up checks the customer's current state before sending, so a customer who has already completed the relevant action gets skipped.
+State left behind: a row per customer in your onboarding tracking store recording which touches have been sent.

 Prerequisites

-- A webhook from your app that fires on signup, carrying
+• A webhook from your app that fires on signup, carrying customerId, email, firstName, and signupAt.

 Step 1: Webhook Trigger on New Customer